-The day started at Dunboyne castle hotel with the preparations of the bride, Leeanne.
+The day at Dunboyne castle Wedding started with the preparations of the bride, Leeanne.
 It is a lovely building with a mix of modern and old school interiors.
 The grounds are large with a nice gazebo for photo shoots.

 The mood was great even though the weather was a little less forgiving today.
 Once I had all the shots I needed it was time to head over to the church to catch up with the lads.

 I had photographed a wedding earlier this year in the church in Walkinstown.
 The stained glass interior is an amazing backdrop to the ceremony and makes for really vibrant colourful photos.

 After the ceremony, it was time to head back to the hotel, at this stage the rain had properly set in and a chance of getting outdoors was going to be non-existent.